 - Easy to lose track – 27%

 - No physical book – 7%

 - Complex topics are difficult – 6%

 By far, the biggest issue of listening to audiobooks compared to reading is the ability to take notes, according to our poll.
 Although many of the best Audiobook apps allow you to bookmark and take notes, many found this a challenge.

 Because the majority of people who are listening to audiobooks are usually multitasking, 27% of people polled suggested it is easy to lose track of the subject or story.

 Occasionally you may run into a bad narrator, and for me, that ruins the book.
 Luckily services like Audible let you listen to 5 minutes of the book as a preview before buying. – Survey Response

-Finally, according to 13% of those who answered, was that a bad narrator can seriously ruin a book on audio.
+Finally, according to 13% of those who answered, was that a bad narrator could seriously ruin a book on audio.
 I completely agree.
 I had listened to 10 out of the 20 “The Undead” books by RR Haywood, and then the narrator was changed.
-I really loved those books but I had to stop right in the middle of the series because the new narrator was absolutely dexterously awful.
+I really loved those books, but I had to stop right in the middle of the series because the new narrator was absolutely dexterously awful.